klahrich/chiefhustler/content/posts/vaccine-thoughts.md

 #### Alternative reason 3: I'm just scared of needles

 There is a non-zero chance that all this mumbo-jumbo only serves to mask my fear of needles.
-Which obviously is NOT a valid reason to avoid the vaccine.
-But I think it does play a role in my decision.
+Which is obviously NOT a valid reason to avoid the vaccine.
+But I think it does play a small role in my decision.

 I'm an idiot.

+Now that I think about it, if I'm an idiot, then in a life or death situation, I _should_ follow the majority.